sveetch/Optimus/docs/install.rst

     virtualenv --no-site-packages my_optimus_projects
     cd my_optimus_projects
     source bin/activate
-    pip install Optimus
+    pip install Optimus[runserver]

 This way you can work safely on your projects within this environment without any change to your system.

 Also you can install it directly on your system without `virtualenv`_, just use `pip`_ : ::

-    sudo pip install Optimus
+    sudo pip install Optimus[runserver]

+If you plan to use a specific web server you may remove ``[runserver]`` from these samples.

 Operating system
 ================

-Optimus has been developed for Linux systems, it works also on Windows and MacOSX but you should have some tasks that will differs from the present documentation.
+Optimus has been developed for Linux systems, it works also on Windows and MacOSX but you may have some tasks that will differs from the present documentation.

 Asset filters